CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2020-05-06-not-fast-mod.md

 fastMod/1024/224                 1867 ns         1859 ns       373717
 ```

 Looks great!
-We see at worst the same, if not better performance than `baseMod` when `ceil` is 32, and better with every other input pair.
-When `ceil` is 224, we have the best performance.
-That's because we skip the modulo for almost every input number.
-Let's take a look at how this translated to the assembly.
+We see, at worst, about same, if not better performance than `baseMod` for `ceil=32`, and better with every other input pair.
+When `ceil=224`, we have the best performance.
+That's because we skip the expensive `idiv` instruction for almost every input value.
+Let's take a look at the assembly.

 ```
   0.06 │1f8:┌─→mov    %rax,%rcx